kgisl/pythonFDP/manual/lab12-kgashok.py.md

 2. When such a function `open_file()`is called with the appropriate argument, it is recommended coding practice to have exception handling code in the calling code or function to handle `OS_exceptions`.
 What would that exception handling code be for handling the specific exception which was raised in the previous question?

+3. What is the difference between a text file and a binary file?

-3. What other exception handling code would you add to handle **all other types** of exceptions that may arise?
+4. Imagine that the user specifies a filename, and a file exists with the same name but it happens to be a binary file and not a text file.
+If the program tries to read a binary file when it is expecting a text file, other exceptions will occur.
+What additional exception handling code would you add to handle **all other types** of exceptions that may arise, including the binary file scenario?

 ## Post-lab Questions